sungheeyun/sungheeyun.github.io/_posts/2025-08-01-PDT - abstract algebra.markdown

 </div>
 <ul>
 <li>
 	<i>e.g.</i>, complex numbers are algebraically closed

 </li>
 <li>

-every field is contained in some algebraically closed field (~)
+	every field is contained in some algebraically closed field (<a href="#theorem:existence of algebraically closed field extensions"></a>)

 </li>
 <li>
 	for algebraically closed field $k$
 	<ul>
 	<li>
 		(of course) every irreducible polynomial in $k[X]$ is of degree $1$

 	</li>
 	<li>
 		unique factorization of polynomial of nonnegative degree can be written in form

 $$
 f(X) = c \prod_{i=1}^{r} (X-\alpha_i)^{m_i}